Theon of Smyrna: On Pythagorean Harmony

-Theon was a great philosopher of harmony and he discusses semitones in his treatise.
-There are several semitones used in Greek music, but of this variety, there are two that are very common.
-The “diatonic semitone” with a value of 16/15 and the “chromatic semitone” with a value of 25/24 are the two more commonly used semitones (Papadopoulos, 2002).
-In these times, Pythagoreans did not rely on irrational numbers for understanding of harmonies and the logarithm for these semitones did not match with their philosophy.
-Their logarithms did not lead to irrational numbers, however Theon tackled this discussion head on.
-He acknowledged that “one can prove that” the tone of value 9/8 cannot be divided into equal parts and so it is a number in itself.
+Theon was a great philosopher of harmony, and he discusses semitones in his treatise.
+There are several semitones used in Greek music, but two are particularly common.
+The "diatonic semitone" with a value of 16/15 and the “chromatic semitone” with a value of 25/24 are the two most commonly used semitones (Papadopoulos, 2002).
+In these times, Pythagoreans did not rely on irrational numbers to understand harmony, and the logarithmic scale for these semitones did not align with their philosophy.
+Their logarithms did not lead to irrational numbers; however, Theon tackled this discussion head-on.
+He acknowledged that “one can prove that” the tone of value 9/8 cannot be divided into equal parts, and so it is a number in itself.
 Many Pythagoreans believed in the existence of irrational numbers, but did not believe in using them because they were unnatural and not positive integers.
-Theon also does an amazing job of relating quotients of integers and musical intervals.
+Theon also does an amazing job of relating quotients of integers to musical intervals.
 He illustrates this idea in his writings and through experiments.
-He discusses the Pythagoreans method of looking at harmonies and consonances through half-filling vases and explains these experiments on a deeper level focusing on the fact that the octaves, fifths, and fourths correspond respectively with the fractions 2/1, 3/2, and 4/3.
-His contributions greatly contributed to the fields of music and physics (Papadopoulos, 2002).
+He discusses the Pythagoreans' method of examining harmonies and consonances using half-filled vases and explains these experiments in greater depth, noting that the octaves, fifths, and fourths correspond, respectively, to the ratios 2/1, 3/2, and 4/3.
+His contributions significantly advanced the fields of music and physics (Papadopoulos, 2002).